lune-climate/lune-docs/docs/src/guides/download-completion-certificate.md

-# Downloading Lune's order completion certificate
+# Download Lune's order completion certificate

 This guide will take you through the steps to automatically download an order's certificate when all its carbon offsets have been retired.